nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 node, part of its footprint is in the 'heap' and part of it is in the 'working memory.'

-Test shows that leaving the maxHeap parameter to its default value, a bundle uses about 1.5KB of space in heap and about 100-150 Byte in working memory.
+Test shows that leaving the heapmax parameter to its default value, a bundle uses about 1.5KB of space in heap and about 100-150 Byte in working memory.
 Adding a 200% margin, we recommend that following relationship between `heapWords` and `wmSize`: